Protection of Human Rights

 Germany is a signatory to all the major UN human rights Human rights The respect and strengthening of human rights worldwide are a cornerstone of German Federal Government policy.
 Together with its EU partners it is committed to protecting and continually advancing human rights standards throughout the world.
 This occurs in close collaboration with the institutions… Read more › conventions and their supplementary protocols.
 These conventions allowed states to create a comprehensive system of treaties to protect human rights, based on the Charter of the United Nations United Nations The United Nations (UN) has a key role to play in the international system.
 Germany has been a UN member since 1973.
 Since joining, Germany has taken on more and more responsibility and is now one of the largest donors and supporters of the United Nations.
 For example, Germany is the second largest… Read more › and the 1948 Universal Declaration of Human Rights Human rights The respect and strengthening of human rights worldwide are a cornerstone of German Federal Government policy.
 Together with its EU partners it is committed to protecting and continually advancing human rights standards throughout the world.
 This occurs in close collaboration with the institutions… Read more › .
 Germany has ratified many legally binding conventions, including the Covenant on Civil and Political Rights, the Covenant on Economic, Social and Cultural Rights, the International Convention on the Elimination of All Forms of Racial Discrimination, the Convention on the Elimination of All Forms of Discrimination against Women, the Convention Against Torture, the Convention on the Rights of the Child, the Convention on the Rights of Persons with Disabilities, and the Convention for the Protection of All Persons from Enforced Disappearance.

-German law enshrines the rights and obligations on the state defined in the treaties.
+German law enshrines the rights and obligations of the state that are defined in the treaties.
 At the same time, the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › 's activities around the world include promoting protection from discrimination and racism.
 It also campaigns against the death penalty and calls for greater political participation and the protection of rights.
 Germany defends freedoms of religion and conscience, combats human trafficking and pushes for the enforcement of rights to habitation, clean drinking water and sanitation, for example.
-The German government is also campaigning for a UN convention on LGBTQI rights.
+The German government is also committed to upholding the rights of lesbian, gay, bisexual, trans- and intergender and other queer people (LGBTIQ+).
 Another current priority of German rights policy is protecting human rights in the digital age.
 Within the United Nations, the Federal Government is actively supporting the work of the UN Human Rights Council and campaigning to further strengthen the High Commissioner for Human Rights.

 Making a difference through the Council of Europe